Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas vs. Kentucky Predictions & Picks: Spread, Total - November 14

-Tuesday's game between the Kansas Jayhawks (2-0) and the Kentucky Wildcats (2-0) at United Center has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 92-56 and heavily favors Kansas to secure the victory.
-Game time is at 9:30 PM ET on November 14.
+Tuesday's contest that pits the Kansas Jayhawks (2-0) versus the Kentucky Wildcats (2-0) at United Center should be a lopsided matchup based on our computer prediction, which projects a final score of 92-56 in favor of Kansas, who is heavily favored by our model.
+Tipoff is at 9:30 PM ET on November 14.

-Based on our computer prediction, Kansas is projected to cover the spread (6.5) versus Kentucky.
-The two sides are projected to fall short of the 147.5 over/under.
+Based on our computer prediction, Kansas projects to cover the 6.5-point spread in its matchup against Kentucky.
+The over/under is listed at 147.5, and the two teams are projected to go under that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!